 Donate Goods to Goodwill Industries of the Valleys to Make a Difference

-Goodwill gladly accepts donations of gently used clothing and household items including: accessories, toys, books, linens, furniture, computers-any brand, any condition, small appliances, and electronics.
+Goodwill gladly accepts donations of clothing and household items including: accessories, toys, books, linens, furniture, computers-any brand, any condition, small appliances, and electronics.

 Goodwill sells these donations in retail stores to generate needed revenue to operate Work and Training programs for people with disabilities and disadvantages.